-- 1. I have reviewed the actuarial information included in the audited accounts for Co-operative Life Limited as at 31st March 2019.
-"Actuarial information" includes the following: - policy liabilities; - solvency calculations in terms of the RBNZ Solvency Standard; - balance sheet and other information allowed for in the calculation of the company's solvency position; and - disclosures regarding the methodology and assumptions used for calculating policy liabilities, and other disclosures.
+- 1. I have reviewed the actuarial information included in the audited accounts for Co-operative Life Limited as at 31st March 2020.
+"Actuarial information" includes the following: - policy liabilities; - solvency calculations in terms of the RBNZ Solvency Standard; - balance sheet and other information allowed for in the calculation of the company's solvency position; and - disclosures regarding the methodology and assumptions used for calculating policy liabilities, and other disclosures. - 2.
+No limitations have been placed on my work.